naidihr/NEWS2/README.md

 ## Sample Chart

-This repsoitory contains a sample NEWS2 chart that can be used to populate NEWS2 observation data via json.
+This repository contains a sample NEWS2 chart render that can be used to populate NEWS2 observation data via json.
+The chart validates the NEWS score total, and recalculates the score if the patient is switched to use the hypercapnic oxygen saturation scale.

 [Demo Chart](https://naidihr.github.io/NEWS2/chart.html)